fasih4444/Netflix-movie-app-v2/README.md

 - You can search movies across tmdb database.
   <br />

-### Prerequisites

-Most beginners with basic and HTML knowledge should be able to follow this example without any prior experience.
-With that said, if you feel "stuck" at any point, please consult the recommend reading (_and Google_) and if you cannot find an answer, please open an issue!

 ## _How?_

 Start by cloning this repository to your `localhost`